Thakurgaon Sadar Upazila

-Thakurgaon Sadar (ঠাকুরগাঁও সদর) is an upazila of Thakurgaon District in the Division of Rangpur, Bangladesh.
+Thakurgaon Sadar (ঠাকুরগাঁও সদর) is an upazila of Thakurgaon District in Rangpur, Bangladesh.

 Geography

-Thakurgaon Sadar is located at 26.0208°N 88.4667°E. It has 79823 households and total area 683.46 km2.
-It is bounded by Atwari and Boda upazilas on the north, Pirganj (Thakurgaon) and Birganj upazilas on the south, Boda, Debiganj and Birganj upazilas on the east, Baliadangi and Ranisankail upazilas on the west.
+Thakurgaon Sadar is located at 26.0208°N 88.4667°E. It has 133,320 households and total area 654.95 km2.
+It is bounded by Atwari and Boda upazilas on the north, Pirganj and Birganj upazilas on the south, Boda, Debiganj and Birganj upazilas on the east, Baliadangi and Ranisankail upazilas on the west.